Bill Cosby release sparks worries it will set back #MeToo progress

 Attorney Lisa Bloom, who represented three of Cosby’s accusers, said she advises sexual assault victims that “the system still massively favors the rich and powerful.”

 “You need a superhuman level of strength and courage,” Bloom said on Twitter.
 “Luckily many victims have it.
-Any other Cosby victims, time to come forward!”-Reuters
+Any other Cosby victims, time to come forward!”